BottomRedoxModel/IPBM/README.md

   export ERSEMDIR='/path/to/ersem'
   export BROMDIR='/path/to/brom_niva_module'
   export NetCDF_ROOT='/path/to/NetCDF/bin'
+  export NetCDF_modules='/path/to/NetCDF/modules'
   ```

+  NetCDF_ROOT should point to the nf-config location.
+  NetCDF_modules should point to netcdf module `*.mod` files location.
+  For some OS these variables point to the similar location.
-  In case of installing NetCDF libraries into the standard directory it is not
+  Somtimes, in case of installing NetCDF libraries into the standard directory it is not
   necessary to specify their location.
   Reload .bashrc `$ source ~/.bashrc`